 The noninvasive capabilities of this TEB technology were further enhanced several years ago by a better understanding of cardiovascular physiology, specifically hemodynamics.
 It was discovered that the body adjusts the hemodynamic and perfusion states to a new level for every heart beat.
 Also, a clear understanding of interrelationship between hemodynamic and perfusion flow modulators and hemodynamic and perfusion flow state, as briefly described in the preceding section of this article, was found and defined.
 Though this article was written specifically for the seniors, representing only a subgroup of patients, hemodynamic states were recently measured in large groups of normal patient population.
 From these, normal hemodynamic states were determined for neonates and pediatric patients, for young adults, for older adults and for women during pregnancy.

-These technological and cardiovascular physiology advances have been incorporated into a series of all-noninvasive systems for assessment, monitoring and management of complete hemodynamics and oxygen transport dynamics of all the subgroups of patients listed above (HOTMAN System).
+These technological and cardiovascular physiology advances have been incorporated into a noninvasive system for assessment, monitoring, management and modeling of complete hemodynamics and oxygen transport dynamics (the HOTMAN System).

 To explain the hemodynamic assessment and management capability of this system, below are the examples of hemodynamic data of a hypertensive patient obtained during his hemodynamic assessment, followed by new set of measurements taken one day later, after administration of a hemodynamically-correct therapy.